michaeljtang/ENGI301/project_01/README.md

     - Type "sudo crontab -e"
     - Add to the end of the file "reboot sleep 30 && sh <full path to 'run'> > /var/lib/cloud9/logs/cronlog2>&1"
 7. Reboot the PocketBeagle, and the code will auto-run after 30 seconds of waiting!
+8. Load in a hole punched paper in the music box, as demonstrated in the hackster.io above
-8. Press the button to start!
+9. Press the button to start!